leirubinstein/eds220-hwk4/README.md

-# Visualizing fire scars through false color
+# Visualizing Fire Scars Through False Color
 *This repository was produced as a part of the UCSB MEDS program for EDS 220: Working with Environmental Datasets.*

 ## About